-Courses of XLI cycle
+Courses of XLII cycle

 | Course | Hours | ETCS | Years targeted by the course | Course description | Teachers | Mandatory | Final test |